 If you are at risk, Cxbladder testing can rule out bladder cancer

 If you’re a current or former smoker concerned about your risk of developing bladder cancer, early detection gives the best chance for successful treatment.
-Blood in the urine (hematuria) is the number one symptom to be aware of, although most patients with hematuria do not have cancer.
-If you experience blood, make an appointment to speak with your doctor as soon as possible.
+Blood in the urine (hematuria) - either visible as red or pink coloring or not visible to the naked eye - is the number one symptom to be aware of.
+If you experience blood or are concerned about risk, make an appointment to speak with your doctor.

 If tests confirm the presence of blood, ask your doctor about Cxbladder.
 Cxbladder is a non-invasive genomic urine test optimized for the rule out of urothelial bladder cancer, the most common form of the disease.
 The test analyzes five biomarker genes to quickly and accurately rule out the disease, reducing the need for further invasive tests.